deeptavker/piNNS/README.md

 # Parallel MPS Implementation

-This repository is a part of a project done under the guidance of Prof. Ahmad Shaekeibinia
+This repository is a part of a project done under the guidance of Prof. Ahmad Shakibaeinia.

 ## 1. Neighbour Algorithm